A vulnerability has been found in 666ghj MiroFish up to 0

 Apply vendor security updates immediately.
 Monitor for exploitation attempts and review access logs.

-A vulnerability has been found in Tenda FH1201 1
+A security vulnerability has been detected in tufantunc ssh-mcp up to 1

-A vulnerability has been found in Tenda FH1201 1
+A security vulnerability has been detected in tufantunc ssh-mcp up to 1

 Executive Summary: